H4rdy12/H4rdy12/README.md

 - 👋 Hi, I’m @H4rdy12
 - 👀 I’m interested in all things GIS and remote sensing 🛰 🌍 using both GIS platforms and Python integration.
 - 🌱 I’m currently working on: Building DEMs using ASTER for Polar outlet glaciers and improving DEMs within internal ice sheets.
-How to use satellite deep learning strategies to auto-identify land features to apply to my dissertation on Antarctica's mega dunes.
-- 📫 How to reach me: email: dh4rdy12@gmail.com

 <!---
 H4rdy12/H4rdy12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.